 Please find an overview of the public transport connections to all member towns in our practical tips.

-Please also note: As castles and palaces are often situated in elevated terrain, the last part of the ascent is sometimes only possible on foot.
+Please note: As castles and palaces are often situated in elevated terrain, the last part of the ascent is sometimes only possible on foot.

 | Location | Transport | How to get to important points | Travelling time |

-| Mannheim - Schwetzingen | Suburban railway, express train, bus | Schwetzingen palace: stop "Schloss" | btw.
+| Schwetzingen | Bus | Schwetzingen palace: stop "Schloss" | btw.
 14 and 38 min |

 | Schwetzingen - Heidelberg | Express train, local train, suburban railway | Heidelberg palace: stop "Rathaus/Bergbahn", then mountain railway to ‘Schloss’ stop |